-For the rest terms on the RHS of \eqref{4.233}, the estimates from Proposition \ref{prop4.3} are not enough, and we need to perform further cumulant expansions on them.
-In particular, the first and third term on the RHS of \eqref{4.233} have true size $N^{4\beta-4}$, and we will show in the next step that there is a cancellation between those two, thus their sum satisfies the desired bound.
+For the rest terms on the right-hand side of \eqref{4.233}, the estimates from Proposition \ref{prop4.3} are not enough, and we need to perform further cumulant expansions on them.
+In particular, the first and third term on the right-hand side of \eqref{4.233} have true size $N^{4\gamma-4}$, and we will show in the next step that there is a cancellation between those two, thus their sum satisfies the desired bound.

-\emph{Step 2.} In this step we show there is a cancellation between the first and third term on the RHS of \eqref{4.233}.
+\emph{Step 2.} In this step we show there is a cancellation between the first and third term on the right-hand side of \eqref{4.233}.
 Let us consider the first term of \eqref{4.233}.
-Analogously to \eqref{4.11}, we see that for any $l \ge 2$,
+Analogously to \eqref{4.11}, we see that for some fixed $l \in \bb N$,